Assisted Living GAINESVILLE, FL

 - Misty Meadows

-Plantation Oaks Senior Living Residence specializes in providing senior assisted living in Alachua county, Florida.
-It includes a total of 69 studio and 1-bedrooom apartments for 55+ adults.
-Plantation Oaks Senior Living Residence may be pet-friendly and may provide assistance with bathing, dressing and transferring to any elderly adults living in High Springs, FL and surrounding areas.
+Plantation Oaks Senior Living Residence specializes in providing assisted living in Alachua county, Florida.
+It includes a total of 69 one bedrooms and studios for 55+ adults.
+Plantation Oaks Senior Living Residence may be pet-friendly and may provide help with eating, feeding and dressing to any seniors living in High Springs, FL and surrounding areas.
 Plantation Oaks Senior Living Residence is located at 23301 W Us Highway 27, 32643 zip code.
-Plantation Oaks Senior Living Residence may provide amenities like: a daily fitness programs, medication monitoring and incontinence management.
+Plantation Oaks Senior Living Residence may include services like: staff available day and night, gardens and continence management.

 Assisted Living in Gainesville, Florida